chr1sbest/dotfiles/README.md

 dotfiles
 ========

-configurations for bash, vim, terminator, etc. &amp; shell script to symlink them to home directory.
+-Configurations for bash, vim, terminator, etc.
+-Shell script to symlink .files to .files in home directory.